Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization

 \section{Conclusion}

-We demonstrated a practical way to address the annotation bottleneck by using source domain data with annotations and target domain data without annotations, leveraging and learning from a foundation model.
+We proposed a practical way to address the annotation bottleneck by using source domain data with annotations and target domain data without annotations, leveraging and learning from a foundation model.

 Instead of focusing on improving the quality of the synthetic images, we make use of both domains to achieve a decrease in the Sim2Real gap.
 Indeed, we have shown that a task-specific regularization using a related foundation model is possible and beneficial for the task itself.
 Our method is universally applicable and we demonstrated its advantages for semantic segmentation on two well-known datasets.
-The evaluation of our method resulted in a mean IoU of 85\% and 79\% on YCB-Video and HomebrewedDB, a sufficient accuracy for real-world semantic tasks such as grasping.
+The evaluation of our method resulted in a mean IoU of 85\% and 79\% on YCB-Video and HomebrewedDB, a sufficient accuracy for real-world robotic tasks such as grasping.

-Furthermore, the regularization term related to the SAM segments results in learning of meaningful features, which yields the observed improvement in task scores.
-At least on YCB-Video, our model trained only on synthetic data and SAM regularization can outperform models trained on real data.
+The regularization term related to the SAM segments results in the learning of meaningful features, which yields the observed improvement in task scores.
+On YCB-Video, our model trained only on synthetic data and SAM regularization outperformed training on real data.
 Therefore, we can regularize the model in a task-specific manner so that it performs more robustly in the target domain.

-We believe the method is thus one quite generic tool roboticists can use to reduce the effects of the Sim2Real gap.
-We are convinced that our method will be applicable to other tasks than semantic segmentation, such as object detection, panoptic segmentation, 6D pose prediction, and other tasks requiring dense features.
+Our method is not restricted to semantic segmentation.
+Joint training on a task on synthetic data and SAM segment regularization of real data is a generic tool that roboticists can use to reduce the effects of the Sim2Real gap.
+We are convinced that our method will be applicable to other tasks, such as object detection, panoptic segmentation, 6D pose prediction, and other applications requiring dense features.